 Okay, bear with us here.
 The concept might sound a bit abstract — would you expect anything less of New Yorkers? — but the cut itself is pretty straightforward.
 The architectural portion of it refers to a "structured perimeter," i.e. blunt, scissor-cut ends, and the texture is mid-lengths that are shaped with a razor to create an airy feel.
 "I think a lot of hairdressers have forgotten that a line is important [in a haircut].
 As in architecture, you need a base and you build from there," Gordon explains.

-One of the main benefits here, besides looking rad AF, is, says Gordon, that the hair will naturally fall where it's the longest and, in this case, heaviest.
+One of the main benefits here, says Gordon, is that the hair will naturally fall where it's the longest and, in this case, heaviest.
 "By keeping the ends fuller and even, your hair has no other place to go."
 This gives you more styling control and eliminates the dreaded fuzzy pieces that uneven, razored ends can create.
 And, because the mid-lengths are thinned out, it keeps the hair from being too heavy and hanging limp.

 Gordon notes that using a razor in the mid-lengths will create a softness to the hair that is more flattering to a variety of textures and lengths.
 "Think of it as the difference between a charcoal pencil and a sharp ink pen," he notes.